Written by James Hall | 0 Comments | Last Updated: June 26, 2017

 The great thing about such a quiet vacuum is you can use it at almost any time of the day without worrying about waking the neighbours or your children.
 A low noise output can also be useful if you own a cat or dog that finds loud noises frightening.

-To hear just how quiet the vacuum is, check out the video below (skip to 2:55 for a demo of the sound output):
+To hear just how quiet the vacuum is, check out the video below:

 Ease of Use

 - The model is a bagless vacuum designed to be easy to empty.
 The dust bin can be quickly detached, and the lid is removed using a red button on the handle.
 Keep in mind that this form of emptying system is convenient but not as hygienic as bagged models with self-sealing bags.